UL - CSA

 14- What to do if you want to sell a car in the USA?

-Check for the presence of contractual certification or regulatory obligations.
+Check for contractual or regulatory certification obligations.

 Choose whether to obtain certification from an NRTL or a field evaluation.